amylour/everneed/README.md

 The articles currently displayed on Everneed are informing customers of the ecological, environmental and climate issues our planet is currently facing.
 The text within the article has been created by Chat GPT when prompted to respond about natural disasters that the world has been facing.
 The Admin have sole responsibility to add/edit/delete articles with no current option for the customer/reader to respond or engage with the post.
 This is partly because the brand aims to engage the customer into making a purchase to better the planet, by choosing sustainably-produced, long-life products.

 The Admin may add/edit/delete articles via the Admin Dashboard.
-If no image is included int he form or if the image url brekks, a placeholder image is present so as not to display a broken image link.
+If no image is included in the form or if the image url brekks, a placeholder image is present so as not to display a broken image link.
 Deletion is confirmed via a confirm deletion modal.
 When adding an article, the Admin may choose to save the article to drafts or publish them immediately.
 Drafts are accessible via the django backend panel and are published by selecting the published checkbox.

 <details open>
     <summary>Articles List - All Users</summary>